The History of Grindstone

 January 2022

-National Women’s Team Plays for Grindstone on Family Feud Canada
+National Women’s Team, led by Natalie Spooner, played for Grindstone on Family Feud Canada

 Video credit: CBC